 savanha winkel, RN

-Savanha is enthused to be beginning her employment at the Minnesota Birth Center after a year long internship at MBC.
+Savanha is beyond grateful to be working at Minnesota Birth Center and so humbled to help care for families in some of their most intimate, life changing moments.
 Originally from Forest Lake, Savanha has a Masters of Science in Nursing from St. Catherine University and a Bachelor of Arts in Child Psychology from the University of Minnesota.
 Savanha joined MBC as a student nurse intern after completing her clinical rotation at MBC in 2016.
 As nursing school often does, exposure to new areas of healthcare led Savanha to quickly develop a passion for maternity care in an out-of-hospital setting.
 While her original career goals focused on pediatric nursing, she has discovered that maternity care is truly the best of both worlds.
-Her scholarly work focused on bringing awareness to healthcare professionals and the public on Paternal Postpartum Depression.
-She hopes to continue her passion for learning and providing family-centered care at MBC by finding new and better ways to care for and support the partners of our moms.
-She is beyond grateful to continue her journey with MBC as a Registered Nurse.
+Her scholarly work focused on helping bring awareness and education to healthcare professionals and the broader community on Paternal Postpartum Depression.
+She hopes to continue her passion for learning and providing family-centered care at MBC by finding new, improved ways to care for and support the partners of our moms.
 Savanha lives in St. Paul with her fiancé, Jordan Standish, and family of 4-legged friends; Dixie (dog), Noir (cat), Porter (cat), Simcoe (cat), and Mitch (bearded dragon).
 In her free time, she enjoys spending time in the outdoors, practicing yoga, traveling, and most of all, being with friends and family.